cc7623/cc7623.github.io/appleinternal-list.md

 ### AppleInternal List
 #### A list of a bit of AppleInternal software.
-Found from multiple sources- [Reddit](https://www.reddit.com/r/Apple_Internal/), [archive.org](https://archive.org/search?query=apple+internal&page=2&not%5B%5D=subject%3A%22GitHub%22&not%5B%5D=subject%3A%22git%22&and%5B%5D=mediatype%3A%22software%22&and%5B%5D=mediatype%3A%22movies%22&and%5B%5D=year%3A%5B2007+TO+2024%5D), [Twitter](https://twitter.com/cc7623_/following), and [Telegram](https://t.me/s/AppleInternalSoft/154). *(note- there are more people which have uploaded software, I just forgot to credit them here.
-All credits to original uploaders.).*
+Found from multiple sources- Reddit, archive.org, Twitter, and Telegram. *Note- there are more people which have uploaded software, I just forgot to credit them here.
+All credits to original uploaders.*
 Engaging in illegal activity is not condoned.
 This information is provided for __*educational purposes only*__.
 Use at your ***OWN RISK***.
 If anything is missing or you would like to add to the list (please, if you can), [create an issue](https://github.com/cc7623/cc7623.github.io/labels/appleinternal%20addition%2Ffix) and I'll get to it.
-(huge amount of software coming soon!)
+(huge amount of software coming soon! will be up in around 1-2 weeks.)

 ***